Weather Girl

 Weather Girl is a 2009 comedy film written and directed by Blayne Weaver and starring Tricia O'Kelley, Mark Harmon, Jon Cryer, and Enrico Colantoni.

 After a morning show personality discovers her boyfriend's infidelity, she loses it on-air, costing her her job and forcing her to move in with her younger brother.
 She must cope with being 35, single and working for minimum wage and has an unlikely romance with a younger man.

 Plot

 Sylvia Miller, a Seattle morning show weather television personality, after learning her boyfriend Dale Waters and anchor for their show has cheated on her with his co-anchor Sherry, shames him on air.
 Her live freak out includes quitting her job.

 Sylvia is forced to move in with her younger brother, as she was living with Dale.
 She must cope with being 35, single and unemployable in her chosen profession as she's committed professional suicide.

-To retrieve her things from her old place she gets Byron and Walt, who are six months younger, to act as her muscle.
+To retrieve her things from her old place she gets Byron and Walt, who are a number of years younger, to act as her muscle.
 Dale and Sherry are napping when they arrive, and when she finds them she loses it, climbing on the bed and slapping him.
 Before she goes, Dale says he cheated because she didn't love him and she was cold.